Ricky Ponting: Troubles against the short ball

 After spending time in a hyperbaric chamber to increase the speed of his recovery from the elbow injury, Ponting recovered sufficiently to play in the Boxing Day Test, the opening match of a three-Test series against Pakistan.
 Despite still being inconvenienced by the injury, he scored 57 at close to a run-a-ball, before being dismissed by another short pitched delivery for 12 in Australia's second innings.
-The home side went on to win the match comfortably, and Ponting overtook Shane Warne's record of 91 Test victories and surpassing Steve Waugh as crickets most successful Test captain.
+The home team went on to win the match comfortably, and Ponting overtook Shane Warne's record of 91 Test victories and surpassing Steve Waugh as crickets most successful Test captain.
 Ponting scored 853 runs at 38.77 in 13 Tests in 2009, and scored only one century and seven half-centuries.
 Nevertheless, his ODI form was more convincing, topping the run-scoring list with MS Dhoni.
 His 1,198 runs were scored at an average of 42.78, including two centuries and nine half-centuries in 29 matches.
 Ponting was criticised for choosing to bat on a green pitch for the Second Test.
 Australia were dismissed for 127, and Ponting was re-dismissed from a short ball, this time for a first-ball duck, and many sections of the media called for him to stop playing the hook and pull shots.
 He fell for only 11 in the second innings, and when Australia lost their eighth wicket, they were only just over 50 ahead.
 However, a 123-run ninth-wicket partnership between Michael Hussey and Peter Siddle rescued the home-side, helping them win by 36 runs.
 After being dropped on zero, Ponting scored his fifth double-century in the Third and final Test in Hobart.
 His innings helped Australia complete a 3–0 series victory.

 In the following five ODIs, Ponting could not continue his Hobart form, scoring 125 runs at 25 in the series, boosted by a half-century in the final match; his performances improved in the five ODIs starting soon after against the West Indies.
 He was named man-of-the-series thanks to his 295 runs at 73.75, including two-half centuries and his 29th ODI century and first in Brisbane during the fourth match.